rafael-ariascalles/stock-predictor-mlops/README.md

 5. How is seasonality different from cyclicality?
 Fill in the blanks:
 Seasonality is predictable, whereas cyclicality is not.
 (Sesonality is a repetting patter, whereas cyclicality is more variable)

+## Docker discussion

+**a) What does it mean to create a Docker image and why do we use Docker images?** Docker images are a way to package and deploy software and to create a Docker Image is like create all the blueprint with the disk component that the software virtualize will use.
+This mean that the Image contains all the files for a piece of software to run.

+**b) Please explain what is the difference from a Container vs a Virtual Machine?** A container manage just the necesary component in order to run the software that is been deployed.
+A Virtual Machine manage all the components that a Machine need to run, for example video component or security component.
+A container manage just the necesary to run a software.
+For example if we run a python script then it will use just the necesary to run the python script but a virtual machine will have all the components to virtualize a OS and run the software.

+**c) What are 5 examples of container orchestration tools (please list tools)?**
+- Docker Compose
+- Kubernetes
+- Docker Swarm
+- Rancher
+- Mesos

+**d) How does a Docker image differ from a Docker container?** Docker container is the software that is been deployed and running (using RAM and DISK).
+Docker image is the blueprint that contain all the necesary components to run the software (USING DISK). we can have multiple containers running the same Image.